 Employment Opportunities

 Our employees are our most important resource for delivering high quality services and fulfilling our objectives.
-Comox Valley Transition Society is committed to creating a healthy, inclusive, diverse and supportive workplace.
+Comox Valley Transition Society is committed to creating a healthy, inclusive, diverse, and supportive workplace.

 We invite qualified, experienced candidates from diverse backgrounds and life situations to apply to specific postings as they arise.
 Although we do receive and review unsolicited resumes, CVTS cannot guarantee that general resumes will be applied against any specific posting.